polarith/AI/README.md

 Besides giving you the chance to look what happens under the hood of our technology, the [issue tracker](https://github.com/Polarith/AI/issues) of this repository offers you the possibility to request features and to track bugs.
-With its help, you are able to retrace our development progress.
+With its help, you can retrace our development progress.